SurajSG23/Natural-Language-Processing/README.md

-Got it 👍 You want a **beginner-friendly README** that explains what each of these imports/tools are used for, in a natural flow (not just line-by-line comments).
-I’ll structure it like a **mini project README** that someone new to NLP/ML could follow and understand.

-Here’s a draft you can use as your README 👇

----

 # 📝 NLP + Machine Learning Toolkit

 This project combines **Natural Language Processing (NLP)** and **Machine Learning (ML)** techniques to analyze, clean, and classify text data.